dotnet/docs-aspire/docs/storage/azure-storage-components.md

 After the operation completes successfully, you have two options moving forward:

-- Option 1: Run the .NET sample app in the `src` directory to experiment with the completed app.
+- Option 1: Run the .NET sample app in the template `src` directory to experiment with the completed app.
 - Option 2: Build the sample app step by step using the sections ahead and connect it to the Azure resources provisioned by `azd`.

 :::zone-end